tkodimac/power_memory_java/README.md

 -Log into GitHub.
 -Locate the repository.
 -Click the "settings" option along the options bar.
--Then go to "Pages" tab in the left hand side sidebar.
+-Then go to the "Pages" tab in the left-hand side sidebar.
 -Then under "Source" click the "None" dropdown and select the "Master" branch -Click the save button.
--The page will update and at the top it will say: "Your site is ready to be published at
+-The page will update and at the top, it will say: "Your site is ready to be published at

 ## Credits
 ### Code